maverickactuary/1actuary/content/4delivering/index.md

 Here's the stark reality: few big protection projects succeed.

-This article reflects 20 years' immersion on the individual protection market: growing a challenger to the second biggest IFA player, launching a two-man virtual life office then working for the impressive force which has been the biggest protection insurer for the last 15 years.

-Beyond that I've seen the good, bad and ugly at clients and have been (more than) an observer over 10 years of launches and relaunches: Beagle Street, Canada Life, Guardian, HSBC and Scottish Widows, some of whom have been clients.
+There have been 10 years of launches and relaunches: Beagle Street, Canada Life, Guardian, HSBC and Scottish Widows, some of whom have been clients.
+I've seen good, bad and ugly.

-This article sets out some lessons learned.
 Why do so many big projects struggle?
 What can we do to improve the chances of success and cut down on waste?
+How can we build robustly, cost effectively and at pace?

+This article reflects lesson learned from over 20 years' immersion in the protection market: growing a challenger to the second biggest IFA player, launching a two-man virtual life office then working for the impressive force which has topped the protection market for over 15 years.

 ## My audience

-1. **Specialists** who can build and grow beyond Income Protection.
+1. **Specialists** who want to build and grow beyond Income Protection.
-2. **Challengers** who can improve to be a top 6 player.
+2. **Challengers** who want to break out and grow into a top 6 player.
-3. **Leaders** who still have scope for optimizations.
+3. **Leaders** who know they still have scope for optimizations.

-This article is especially aimed those who want to build a protection proposition, but robustly, cost effectively and at pace and also those who believe they have significant work to do to catch the leaders.

 ## A fresh approach

-Successful protection (re-)launches by those not already in the top six come around once a decade.
-The new approach saves money, heartache and face and provides upside.
+Successful protection (re-)launches by those outside the top six come around once a decade.
+The new approach saves money, heartache and provides upside.

 **The worst case scenario** under the new approach is to stop after stage 3, with three months' effort and a five-figure spend.
 Contrast that with pulling a launch after two or more years' work.
 Worse still, spending tens of millions on systems and consultants with little to show.
 {: .highlight}